 Mango Osteen: ovoid-elongated shape, medium-large size, skin with a very characteristic purple hue and orange, yellow or greenish tones, has a low amount of fiber, pulp with a sweet flavor and slightly sour

 Mango Keitt: ovoid-oblong shape, large size, green and pink skin, has low fiber content, pulp with a sweet taste and a slightly sour

 Farming in transition to biodynamic farming since 2020

-We do not store fruit in cold rooms, the fruit goes from the tree to your home
+We do not store the fruit in cold chambers, they go directly from the tree to your doorstep

 Conversion to organic farming